pathminder/pathminder.github.io/_classes/warlord.md

       **Duelist's Gambit:** *Risk:* The warlord attempts to successfully use the disarm maneuver against an opponent. *Reward:* The warlord's opponent is disarmed of a weapon and then the warlord may make an immediate attack of opportunity against his foe and gains a morale bonus to damage equal to his Charisma modifier if the attack is successful.

+      **Flanker's Gambit:** *Risk:* The warlord attacks an opponent adjacent to one of the warlord's other allies. *Reward:* The warlord is considered to be flanking that opponent until the end of her next turn, even if the warlord is not in a position that would allow him to flank them.

       **Gatecrasher Gambit:** *Risk:* The warlord attempts a successful bull rush maneuver against an opponent. *Reward:* The opponent is so rattled by the warlord's deft bull rush, that he suffers a penalty equal to the warlord's Charisma modifier for one round on all d20 checks.

       **Grappler Gambit:** *Risk:* The warlord attempts a successful grapple maneuver against an opponent. *Reward:* When the warlord has his enemy pinned and he chooses to inflict damage upon him, the warlord adds a morale bonus to damage equal to his Charisma modifier until the foe successfully escapes the grapple.

       **Outrider's Gambit:** *Risk:* The warlord attempts a successful ranged attack while on a moving mount.
 The mount must move 10 feet or more to use this gambit. *Reward:* The warlord success allows his allies to reap the benefits of his skill; allies who make ranged attacks against this target opponent add the warlord's Charisma modifier as a morale bonus to their next attack roll.

+      **Oxen's Gambit:** *Risk:* The warlord attempts a drag combat maneuver against an opponent. *Reward:* The warlord boldly grabs his target and drags them around while inspiring his allies to action; for every 5 feet the warlord drags the opponent, his allies (other than himself himself) may move 5 feet without provoking attacks of opportunity as a free action, even if it isn't their turns.

       **Pinhole Gambit:** *Risk:* The warlord attempts to successfully use a ranged attack against an opponent engaged in melee with an ally. *Reward:* The successful and surprising attack against the foe shakes the enemy's confidence and harms its ability to defend itself; the warlord's Charisma modifier is applied as a penalty to its Armor Class until the warlord's next turn.